robmllze/xyz_config/README.md

   print('greetings.HelloWorld'.tr());
 ```

-**Tip:** Linux file systems and Firebase Hosting file systems are case sensitive.
+**Tip:** File names are case sensitive on most Linux based systems like Firebase Hosting.
 Make sure to use the correct case for your file paths.
 As a rule of thumb, always use lowercase file paths.

 ## Documentation